-The final push in our decade-long effort to clear Puget Sound of derelict fishing nets in shallow (<105’) water will get under way later in 2013 with funding approved by the Washington State Legislature.
-The state budget adopted in July provides $3.5 million for the Washington Department of Fish and Wildlife to work in partnership with the Northwest Straits Foundation to complete the work.
+The final push in our decade-long effort to clear Puget Sound of derelict fishing nets in shallow (<105’) water is under way with funding approved by the Washington State Legislature.
+The state budget adopted in July 2013 provides $3.5 million for the Washington Department of Fish and Wildlife to work in partnership with the Northwest Straits Foundation to complete the work.

 State Rep. Norma Smith of Whidbey Island led the legislative effort to fund the net-removal initiative.
 “I am deeply grateful to my colleagues who helped achieve the goal of a $3.5 million appropriation for the Northwest Straits Foundation to remove the last of the legacy nets from the Puget Sound,” Smith said.
 “Lost in previous decades, they have had a devastating impact on harvestable natural resources and marine life.
 Once removed, because of the reporting requirements now in place, this challenge comes to an end.
 What an achievement!”